BryanCasanelli/University-Aveiro-Master-Thesis-Template/Typst/second_part/01_about.typ

 == Adding Content

 === Required Import
-At the beginning of each file, make sure to import utils.typ which provides support for acronyms, `flex-caption` and `no-num` functions:
+At the beginning of each file, make sure to import utils.typ which provides support for acronyms and utility functions:

 ```typst
 #import "../utils.typ": *
 ```

+The utils.typ file includes several helpful functions:
 - `flex-caption`: Allows different captions in document body vs. table of contents.
 Use when you need detailed captions but concise TOC entries.
-- `no-num`: Creates unnumbered equations for intermediate steps or secondary formulas that don't need references.
+- `review`: Creates highlighted blocks for review comments and notes.
+- `code`: Creates formatted code blocks with consistent styling.